flyingmachine/brave-clojure-web/content/concurrency.md

 ```

 Everything's in place for you to actually perform the transfer.
 The
-key function below is `dosync`.
-This defines the extent of your
+key functions below are `dosync` and `alter`. `dosync` defines the
+extent of your transaction, and `alter` specifies how the refs should
-transaction.
-After that, we do some checks to ensure that the sock
+be updated.
+After we perform the transfer, we do some checks to ensure
-transferred as we expect:
+that the sock transferred as we expect.
+I'll explain this code in more
+detail below:

 ```clojure
 (defn steal-sock